laurelkeys/gsoc-2020/gsoc-final-report.md

 Unfortunately, development around appleseed has slowed down a bit after the pandemic, so the pull requests for [tone mapping](https://github.com/appleseedhq/appleseed/pull/2884) and [chromatic aberration](https://github.com/appleseedhq/appleseed/pull/2887) have not yet started to be reviewed.

-Hence, my changes for interactively updating appleseed.studio's viewport as effect parameters are changed – and previewing how the complete stack of post rendering stages make the render look like, as a rendering is paused / stopped – are still in [draft](https://github.com/appleseedhq/appleseed/pull/2885), since getting the user experience right first requires users to experience the effects, so it should still undergo changes as other effects get merged into master.
+Hence, my changes for interactively updating appleseed.studio's viewport as effect parameters are modified – and previewing how the complete stack of post rendering stages make the render look like, when a rendering is paused / stopped – are still in [draft](https://github.com/appleseedhq/appleseed/pull/2885), since getting the user experience right first requires users to experience the effects, so it should still undergo changes as other effects get merged into master.

 ![](misc/images/finalreport/tone%20map%20-%20starship%20(shrinked).png)
 *Modified [Spaceship](https://benedikt-bitterli.me/resources/) scene, with details showing the original (left) and tone mapped images (right, with decreasing exposure values)*